Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 addition their canoe and two paddles (no spare).
 We greatly admire their gear discipline.

+(The 1:100K maps show this little portage as part of the Basswood Falls portage.
+So, back then, the "mile portage" was closer to 1.5 miles.)

 We caught up with the scouts again on the Horse Portage.
 They plan to do it halfway and then camp for the night.
 We slog through.
 It's long, hot, muggy, and hard, but not as hard as I'd feared.